Red Spider Nebula (NGC 6537)

 Finder Chart

 The planetary nebula NGC 6537 is located in the star rich region of constellation Sagittarius.
-The best time for observation is in the months May through September.
+The best time for observation is in the months May to September.

 Finder Chart Red Spider Nebula (NGC 6537)